 Breakfast/Lunch was served, but only after another hot towel service, and I was asked what I wanted to drink.
 I asked for my usual, whisky, and to my surprise, China Southern does not offer hard alcohol on short-haul flights; instead, they only had soda, water, beer, or wine.
 I went with the wine, but was still surprised that they were lacking other spirits.
 The FA cheerfully brought me two bottles of red and asked me which one I would like.
 I didn’t recognize either one, so I jumped for the Shiraz from Australia and called it a day.
 She then poured me a sample, I then followed the steps I learned from wine tasting with American Airline just a day before and tasted the wine.
 The wine was to my liking so I allowed her to top off my glass.

 After lunch was cleaned up, the rest of the flight was pretty uneventful.
 After my wine glass was cleared, I asked for a soda, unfortunately the coke was served without Ice.
 Now I know Chinese people aren’t a fan of Ice, but I would think she would have at least asked me if I wanted Ice.
 Oh well, warm soda is what I was going to be drinking…YUCK!

 Shortly then after, we were making our final approach on Manila and cabin service was discontinued.
 I was excited to be at my destination and couldn’t wait to get off the plane.
 My back was sore from the uncomfortable seat and I was sick of flying (it had been about 22 hours since I had left LAX).
-The disembarkment of the plane was uneventful and customs was a breeze.
+Customs was a breeze.
 There was no one in line when I got there, SCORE!
 However, as I waited for my luggage, I waited and waited, and waited some more.
 Finally, my suitcase showed up, but my box of gifts never arrived.
 This was a whole other fiasco and I’ll

 save it for another post!